Fiserv/exchange/docs/getting-started/getting-started-boarding.md

 <!-- type: tab-end -->

-### Updating an Application
+## Updating an application

 While an Application is in 'Open' status, this can be updated using the UPDATE requests, of which can be done for each level of the sub-merchant.
 An applications status and information can be retrieved using the `APPLICATION_STATUS_CHECK` and `RETRIEVE_APPLICATION` requests, and a complete application can be submit by using the `APPLICATION_SUBMIT` request (pending validation).
 Applications that are invalid will respond with the errors and their locations so that the entity may be updated, and resubmit.

+### Application Update Requests

 <!--
 type: tab